trieuhuygiang/addiction-tracker/UBUNTU_DEPLOYMENT.md

 -- Allow user to create databases (needed for setup) ALTER USER tracker_user CREATEDB;

+-- For PostgreSQL 15+: Grant schema permissions (required for table creation)
+\c addiction_tracker
+GRANT ALL ON SCHEMA public TO tracker_user;

 -- Exit
 \q
 ```

+> **Note:** PostgreSQL 15+ changed default permissions for the `public` schema.
+Without the `GRANT ALL ON SCHEMA public` command, you'll get "permission denied for schema public" error when running `npm run setup`.

 ### 5. Test database connection